hend-a-ghafour/Analyzing_Marketing_Campaigns/Report.md

 ### $\color{#454775}{Observations:}$
 - The highest number of users who saw an ad was recorded on 15-01-2018 (Monday), with a total of 784 users.
 Before this peak, the average daily users were around 327, and afterward, around 284 users per day.
 - Users were most engaged at the beginning of the week, particularly on Mondays (1,977 users), followed by Wednesdays (1,610) and Tuesdays (1,588).
-- Users were almost evenly assigned between the control and personalization groups, suggesting that the experiment was fairly designed to compare the effectiveness of personalized ads versus standard ads.
+- Users were almost evenly assigned between the control and personalization groups, _suggesting that the experiment was fairly designed to compare the effectiveness of personalized ads versus standard ads_.
-- Approximately 10.47% of users subscribed after seeing the ad, indicating that while ads reached a wide audience, their effectiveness in driving subscriptions was limited.
+- Approximately 10.47% of users subscribed after seeing the ad, _indicating that while ads reached a wide audience, their effectiveness in driving subscriptions was limited._
 - Around 97.55% of ads were displayed in English, regardless of the user’s preferred language.
 - For Arabic, German, and Spanish users, the number of ads displayed in their preferred language was significantly lower than the number of users who preferred those languages.
 - House Ads accounted for the largest share of language mismatches (449 occurrences, 86.68%), likely due to a technical bug affecting ad performance.
-- Users aged 19–24 formed the largest segment (1,304 users, 16.56%), with nearly half of all users under 30 (47.33%), indicating that younger audiences were a primary target group.
+- Users aged 19–24 formed the largest segment (1,304 users, 16.56%), with nearly half of all users under 30 (47.33%), _indicating that younger audiences were a primary target group_.
-- About 47% of users were reached through House Ads, making it the primary marketing channel.
+- About 47% of users were reached through House Ads, _making it the primary marketing channel_.
 - Facebook and Instagram together contributed around 29%, while Push and Email accounted for 9.96% and 5.65%, respectively.
+- 77.07% of users exposed to the ad only once, & 22.93% saw the ad multiple times.
 ### $\color{#454775}{Key}$ $\color{#454775}{Findings:}$
 - ***The experiment was fairly designed to compare the effectiveness of personalized ads versus standard ads.***
 - ***Social media channels (Instagram and Facebook) generated more than half of total subscriptions, highlighting their effectiveness in driving conversions.***